5631723/learngit/readme.txt

-Git is a good version control system.
+Git is a good
-Git is free software
+Git Studing...
-I love git.